 - 79% of job applicants use social media in their job search.
 (Glassdoor)

-- Job seekers rank social media and professional networks as the most useful job search resource compared to job boards, job ads, recruiting agencies, and recruiting events.
+- Job seekers rank social media and professional networks as the most useful job search resource compared with job boards, job ads, recruiting agencies, and recruiting events.
 (CareerArc)